 Positivenomad Studio is the recently opened, highly promising, dance school in Lagoa.
 It is the project of SunBee and her husband, the award-winning choreographer Isira Makuloluwe.
-The couple’s joint efforts, talent and experience offer a high-quality, positive dance training to all.
+The couple’s joint efforts, talent, and experience offer high-quality, positive dance training to all.

 SunBee kindly opens her studio to me and talks at length about her life back in South Korea; the early days of K-Pop; her glamorous career in London; and, her contrasting life in Portugal.

 Before going further into the interview though, let me briefly contextualize the K-Pop and Korean Wave phenomena.

 Although K-Pop stands for Korean Pop Music, the term is used in a narrower sense, for a specific genre.
 The music/dance draws from a variety of other rhythms, such as hip-hop, jazz, rock, and techno.
 The style has become a global phenomenon among today’s youth.

 A product of its time, K-Pop first appeared on the scene in 1992, with the explosive performance of a boy band in a music talent contest on TV.
 You can watch their performance here.

 K-Pop is part of the current Korean Wave, also known as Hallyu.
 The term refers to the staggering popularity of this aspect of South Korean culture.
 Staggering even in the context of a country that has become known for exporting pop culture, TV programs, and entertainment in general.
 You can read more about the Korean Wave here.